chfm/chfm.github.io/content/signups/lunch.md

 time the participants will decide on future locations and whether or not to have potluck lunches or meals prepared by the host.

-## Notes
-- Maximum and minimum number of participants:  Max 8  Min 4
+## Maximum and Minimum Number of Participants
+- Max: 8
+- Min: 4

 ## [Signup](https://docs.google.com/spreadsheets/d/1hXbgXWak8LwaBnJbjva8SlQVI0dE4hGebPDSbXA25so/edit?usp=sharing)
 - To signup through Google Sheets click on this [signup link](https://docs.google.com/spreadsheets/d/1hXbgXWak8LwaBnJbjva8SlQVI0dE4hGebPDSbXA25so/edit?usp=sharing).